-Going back to internet-based telephone services and apps, WhatsApp is the commonly favored app for free texting here.
+Going back to the subject of internet-based telephone services and apps, WhatsApp is the commonly favored app for free texting here.
 Others are GroupMe and IMessage although I have not tried them yet.

-Some of my expat friends in Mexico choose to go with with Vonage North America, a popular carrier with unlimited calling plans at a reasonable cost.
+Some of my expat friends in Mexico who purchase plans go with with Vonage North America, a popular carrier with unlimited calling plans at a reasonable cost.
 Like Skype, Vonage calls require internet as well as their equipment, an adapter which you can take wherever you go.
 These are options I will look at when I decide to live here full-time.

 Like most temporary visitors to Mexico, while exploring the expat option I never made or took calls on my smart phone...too scary.
 I'd heard too many stories of $500 phone bills upon return to the U.S.